-Enrollment Management and Student Success
+Enrollment Management and Student >Success

-- Governance (p.
-27)
+- 29 Governance

-- Student Services (p.
-27)
+- 29 Student Services

-- Student Rights and Responsibilities (p.
-30)
+- 32 Student Rights and Responsibilities

 Governance

 STUDENT GOVERNMENT ASSOCIATION

 David Dubinsky Student Center, Room A710, (212) 217-4130

 The FIT Student Government Association is the governing body of the FIT Student Association, whose membership includes all full- and part-time students who have paid the student activity fee.
 Membership affords students the privileges and responsibilities of citizens in the self-governing college community.
 The council consists of elected officers of the association and at least one representative from every club.
 All other interested students receive voting privileges following their attendance at two consecutive meetings.